tikv/rfcs/text/0072-online-bulk-load-for-rawkv.md

 1. the loading process should be as fast as possible,
 2. the impact to the online serving (P99 latency) should be under control,
+3. the loading speed can be improved in a linear way by adding more tikv instances,
-3. the loading framework should be able to process Big Data (500GB ~ 5TB).
+4. the loading framework should be able to process Big Data (500GB ~ 5TB) in a short period (from minutes to several hours).

 ## Detailed design